 - Friendly Fireproof: Subverted.
 As seen in the page picture, fellow STAAR officers will often step into your line of fire, and if you hit them by mistake, a health penalty is incurred (though doing this right in the beginning unlocks Kronn Hunter mode).

-- Government Agency of Fiction: See above.
+- Government Agency of Fiction: S.T.A.A.R. is some sort of military anti-alien unit.

-- Guide Dang It: You probably wouldn't figure out where or how to get into the game's numerous secret rooms without being told.
+- Guide Dang It!: You probably wouldn't figure out where or how to get into the game's numerous secret rooms without being told.

-- Have a Nice Death: The "Game Over" screen has one of the STAAR member (presumably your character) rising from death and turning into a Kronn alien then jumping toward the screen.
+- Have a Nice Death: The "Game Over" screen has one of the S.T.A.A.R. member (presumably your character) rising from death and turning into a Kronn alien then jumping toward the screen.
 Oddly you get this even if you win the game.

 - Historical In-Joke: As the Attract Mode reveals, Gulf War 1 and the Panama invasion were covers for destroying alien presences.